BarakBinyamin/mic/backend/README.md

     2. The other way would be realtime mixing with ffmpeg
 2. Handle missing song data, currently setnowplaying just errors out server never responds
 3. Handle long add song time, timeout client

+## TODO: Skip/Play Next & Fix Buffering
+Audio needs to be buffered because theres so much data.
+- To get the effect of an instant skip we can prefetch our next song, and use websockets to notify the webpage to switch streams, like we do for the UI and the album art.
+- At that point the next next song needs to be prefetched

 ## Resources
 - [Stack Overflow: stream audio in javascript](https://stackoverflow.com/questions/74751390/what-is-the-best-way-to-stream-audio-to-the-browser-chunk-by-chunk-with-javacr)